sparkfun/SparkFun_Qwiic_CO2_Sensor_XENSIV_PAS/docs/introduction.md

 ## Optional Materials

-If you prefer a soldered connection or want to modify the solder jumpers on this board, you may need some of the products listed below:
+If you prefer a soldered connection for I<sup>2</sup>C, prefer to use either the UART or PWM interfaces, or want to follow along with the Early Measurments Example later in this guide, you may need some of the products listed below:

 <div class="grid cards" markdown align="center">